 By Shivi Khare

-The Article 368 of the constitution of India talks about the power of the parliament to amend any provisions of the constitution, this power to amend includes the amendment in article 368 also.
+Article 368 of the constitution of India talks about the power of the parliament to amend any provisions of the constitution, this power to amend includes the amendment in article 368 also.
 But there is a limitation or a restriction that is put upon the amending powers of the parliament through a doctrine called the BASIC STRUCTURE DOCTRINE.

-In the Minerva mills case, justice Chandrachud observed that “Indian constitution is founded on the bedrock of the balance parts III AND IV.
+In the Minerva Mills case, justice Chandrachud observed that the “Indian constitution is founded on the bedrock of the balance parts III AND IV.
 To give absolute primacy to one to one over the other is to disturb the harmony of the constitution.
 This harmony and balance between fundamental rights and directive principles is an essential feature of the basic structure of the constitution.”

-In the case Kihoto hollohan V. Zachillhu it was held that Democracy is a part of the basic structure of our Constitution, and rule of law; and free and fair elections are basic features of democracy.
+In the case Kihoto hollohan v.
+Zachillhu it was held that Democracy is a part of the basic structure of our Constitution, and rule of law; and free and fair elections are basic features of democracy.

 But this doctrine of basic structure has always been subjected to intense debates in the constitutional field with regards to its origin and credibility.
-It can be criticized as there is a lack of basic in the basic structure doctrine which implies that the supreme court will have a power against the amendments that will be made to the constitution by parliament.
-This power of the supreme court is like a veto power where in without the supreme courts approval the amendment cannot be passed.
-It depends only on the discretion of Supreme Court how to use the power of this doctrine.
+It can be criticized as there is a lack of basic in the basic structure doctrine which implies that the supreme court will have power against the amendments that will be made to the constitution by parliament.
+This power of the supreme court is like a veto power wherein without the supreme courts’ approval the amendment cannot be passed.
+It depends only on the discretion of the Supreme Court how to use the power of this doctrine.
 Until now, Supreme Court has used it for the welfare of the public and to uphold the spirit of the Constitution.